Squadrick/squadrick.github.io/menu/feed.md

 I recall that `78` reduces to `6`, `6 + 3 = 9`, so it can be eliminated, which leaves `4`.

 I can compute the answers extremely quickly now.
 If I can had to guess, maybe half a second on average.

-This game has kept me occupied through several hours of traffic, both as a passenger and a driver.

 ---